-The run is waiting for a machine of your specified hardware tier to become available.
+The Run is waiting for a machine of your specified hardware tier to become available.
 If one is available, it will quickly leave this state.
-However if no slots are available, it can take a couple minutes to start up a new machine.
+However if no slots are available, it can take several minutes to start up a new machine.

 When your Docker image has been saved to a network-attached repository, this state indicates we are fetching the image.

-Your script has completed, and any file changes are being copied back to the Domino file store.
+Your Run has completed, and any file changes are being copied back to the Domino file store.